roflov2/biasandbrew/bias-and-brew/README.md

-# Bias and Brew Website
+# Konstantin Pokaluhin - Personal Portfolio

-A professional, single-page React website for Bias and Brew, a data analytics and AI consultancy specializing in ethical AI solutions for government.
+Personal consultancy website for **Konstantin Pokaluhin** — Ethical AI solutions for government.
+Originally built as the corporate site for Bias and Brew, now adapted to focus on personal expertise and services.

 ## Features
 - **Modern Tech Stack**: React, Vite, Tailwind CSS, Framer Motion.